2013 Sorensen Fellows

 For the anthology of the 2013 Sorensen Fellows writing, "Parallel Paths: Journeys, Explorations, and Reflections," as well as PDFs of each essay, click here.

 Nelly Schläfereit ’15 is originally from Germany but has lived in Geneva, Switzerland for most of her life.
-She is majoring in Anthropology and International and Global Studies, and is currently serving on the executive board of the Anthropology Club.
-On campus, Nelly works as a German BUGS (Brandeis Undergraduate Group Study) tutor and is involved with the Center for German and European Studies.
+She majored in Anthropology and International and Global Studies, and served on the executive board of the Anthropology Club.
+On campus, Nelly worked as a German BUGS (Brandeis Undergraduate Group Study) tutor and was involved with the Center for German and European Studies.
 Her passion for working with children has brought her from Switzerland to Costa Rica to Senegal, where she spent a semester before beginning at Brandeis as a midyear.
 It was in Senegal, interning at a shelter for women and children, that she first discovered her interest in Africa.
 For her Sorensen internship, Nelly returned to Senegal and interned with Pour Une Enfance, a humanitarian organization that works with young street children and child beggars attending Koranic schools.